 Water to Wine

-Furthermore, one may consider that Jesus provided them with “new wine” as though received from the grape-press.
+Furthermore, Jesus provided them with “good wine” as though received from the grape-press.
 The making of new wine magnifies Jesus’s sign, because this was just before the Passover and the first harvest of grapes.
-The reference to Jesus’s wine as “good wine” indicates fresh grape juice before the first harvest.
+The reference to Jesus’s wine as “good wine” indicates that Jesus made fresh grape juice before the first harvest.
 Therefore, Jesus’s producing of fresh grape juice would have been an evident miraculous wonder of God.
-This was late in the year in winter and just before Passover when old wine remained (John 2:13).
-Jesus providing more late and intoxicating wine would not have been an apparent miraculous sign.
-These facts indicate that Jesus most likely did not make intoxicating wine at the wedding feast in Cana.
+Good wine was limited this was late in the year in winter and just before Passover when wine had aged throughout the year (John 2:13).
+Jesus providing more aged and intoxicating wine would not have been an apparent miraculous sign.
+However, John’s Gospel said that Jesus made “good wine.”
+These facts are for Jesus making fresh wine at the wedding feast in Cana.

 Wine and the Lord’s Supper

 Did Jesus use alcoholic wine in the Lord’s Supper?
-What can a wine would someone drink at a feast where yeast was thrown out?
-Many have justified excessive drinking and drunkenness by how many churches have made alcoholic wine a part of the “Eucharist,” the Lord’s Supper.
+What kind of wine would someone drink at a feast where yeast was thrown out?
+Many have assumed that Jesus drank wine because many churches have made alcoholic wine a part of the “Eucharist,” the Lord’s Supper.
 Did Jesus use highly alcoholic wine when He instituted the Lord’s Supper?
 First, the Scriptures never use the word “wine” in any of the four accounts of Christ instituting the Lord’s Supper.
 Jesus mentioned the specific content of the cup containing “the fruit of the grapevine.”
-Alcoholic wine has no reference in Scripture to the Lord’s Supper.
+The scriptures about the Lord’s Supper make no reference to alcoholic wine.
 The Greek word for “wine” is never used in Scripture to describe any part of the Lord’s Supper.
-Many have again presumed that Jesus used alcoholic wine in the Lord’s Supper for their own purposes of justifying their use of wine according to Jesus’s use.

-What about those who got drunk over the Lord’s Supper?
-This is another misconception from the use of the Greek word methuo, which can mean drunk or filled.
-Remember that this is word from the Wedding Feast recorded in John 2.
+What about those who got drunk by drinking the Lord’s Supper?
+Getting drunk by bringing intoxicating wine to the Lord’s Supper does not mean that Jesus gave the disciples alcoholic wine in the Lord’s Supper.
 First Corinthians 11:21–22 depicts, “Therefore when you come together in one place, it is not to eat the Lord’s Supper.
 For in eating, each one takes his own supper ahead of others; and one is hungry and another is drunk [methuo]” (ESV).
-Some ate the Lord’s Supper as a meal so that they were filled and those who drank were also filled.
-If one assumes that these Christians became drunk in the assembly using the grape juice for the Lord’s Supper, then they must also presume that those drinking brought enough intoxicating wine to get drunk and yet intended to use such for the Lord’s Supper.
-This implies that some of these Christians brought alcoholic wine for others, and they decided to simply drink that wine in assembly rather than wait for others.
-However, what grape juice or wine was more probable and characteristic that Lord instituted?
-First Corinthians 11 is not a conclusive source to support the assertion that the Lord’s Supper consisted of intoxicating wine.
+This passage also uses of the Greek word methuo, which can mean drunk or filled (cf. John 2:10).
+Some ate the Lord’s Supper as a meal so that they were filled and those who drank were also filled not necessarily drunk.
+If one assumes that these Christians became drunk in the assembly using the grape juice for the Lord’s Supper, then they must also presume that those drinking brought enough intoxicating wine to get drunk and intended to use such for the Lord’s Supper.
+The use of alcoholic wine implies that some of these Christians brought intoxicating wine for the church to drink together for the Lord’s Supper.
+They would also have decided to drink and get drunk from that wine in assembly rather than wait for others.
+Whether the wine was alcoholic or not, 1 Corinthians 11 is not condoning alcoholic wine for the Lord’s Supper or suggesting that Jesus used alcoholic wine for His disciples to commune with Christ in His blood given in His death.

 Warnings about Wine